-The NCAA and NFL Coaches Academy provides an opportunity for current, full-time intercollegiate football coaches at NCAA member institutions and current (and former) NFL athletes to expand their knowledge and insight into the world of intercollegiate football coaching.
+The NCAA and NFL Coaches Academy provides current, full-time intercollegiate football coaches at NCAA member institutions, some who are former NFL athletes, to expand their knowledge and insight into the world of intercollegiate football coaching.

-As a participant, you will gain knowledge from a variety of workshops and interactive-discussion sessions.
+As a participant at this academy, you will gain knowledge from a variety of workshops and interactive-discussion sessions.
 You will also be able to network with individuals that include the other participants, NCAA and NFL staff and other key resources in the industry.
-Keynote speakers have included Arizona State head coach Todd Graham, Baylor University head coach Art Briles, legendary NFL coach Dan Reeves and Tyrone Willingham, the former head coach at Notre Dame, Stanford and the University of Washington.
+Keynote speakers have included Arizona State head coach Todd Graham, Baylor University head coach Art Briles, legendary NFL coaches Dan Reeves and Dennis Green, NFL Hall of Famer Mike Singletary, and Tyrone Willingham, former head coach at Notre Dame, Stanford and the University of Washington.

 The NCAA and NFL will provide lodging, meals, and program materials.
 The only costs to the participants shall be travel costs and hotel incidentals.

-For more information about the NCAA and NFL Coaches Academy, please contact Justin W. Paysinger, assistant director of leadership development, via email at firstname.lastname@example.org or by phone at 317-917-6036.
+For more information or questions about the NCAA and NFL Coaches Academy, please email LDevelopment@ncaa.org.